Cyberbullying Facts Summarizing What is Currently Known

 – Adolescent girls are just as likely, if not more likely than boys to experience cyberbullying (as a victim and offender) (Floros et al., 2013; Kowalski et al., 2008; Hinduja & Patchin, 2009; Schneider et al., 2012)

-There are only two studies that we are aware of that have explored cyberbullying experiences over time.
-The first analysis was conducted by our friends at the Crimes Against Children Research Center at the University of New Hampshire.
+There are only three studies that we are aware of that have explored cyberbullying experiences of students across the United States over time.
+The first analysis have been conducted by our friends at the Crimes Against Children Research Center at the University of New Hampshire.
 Examining the three waves of the Youth Internet Safety Survey (2000, 2005, 2010), they find a slight increase in cyberbullying behaviors over that time period (from 6% to 9% to 11%).
-The second data source is the School Crime Supplement of the National Crime Victimization Survey (NCVS).
-In 2011, 9% of students said they were cyberbullied compared to 6.2% in 2009.
-Since the NCVS data are weighted to represent the entire population of 12-18 year-olds enrolled in grades 6 through 12, we can estimate that about 2.2 million students experienced cyberbullying in 2011, up from about 1.5 million in 2009.
-Overall, even though we don’t have a lot of good research to go on, it seems reasonable to presume a slight increase in cyberbullying behaviors over the last few years.

 Snapshot of Some Recent Data

-We also just collected data (October, 2013) from about 400 students at one middle school (ages ranged from 11-14) in the Midwest.
+We also recently collected data (February, 2015) from about 450 students at one middle school (ages ranged from 11-14) in the Midwest.
 We haven’t had a chance to fully examine the results, but here are some quick stats:

 – 97.5% have been online in the previous 30 days